alcantar0/alcantar0/README.md

 - 👋 Hi, I’m @alcantar0
 -Currently, I'm stuying Software Engineering at Universida Federal Do Ceará
 - 👀 I’m interested in Software Sngineering and Python
-- 🌱 I’m currently learning Python(O.O) and SQL
+- 🌱 I’m currently learning C, Python and SQL
-- I’m looking to collaborate on projects useful in daily situations
+- I’m looking to collaborate on useful projects in daily situations
 - 📫 How to reach me - alcantarapedro69@yahoo.com

 <!---